Hungry Hound Dog Food receives the Advisor’s lowest rating of 1 star.

 Below-average protein.
 Below-average fat.
 And above-average carbs when compared to a typical dry dog food.

-Hungry Hound Dog Food is a plant-based kibble using a modest amount of meat and bone meal as its main source of animal protein, thus earning the brand 1 star.
+Hungry Hound is a grain-inclusive dry dog food using soybean meal as its main source of protein, thus earning the brand 1 star.

 A Final Word